dxw/playbook/guides/plugin-reviews.md

 If the plugin is large (around 15,000 or more lines of code), start with a line like this:

-> At over 26,000 lines of PHP this is a very large plugin, which makes it
+> At over 26,000 lines of PHP this is a large plugin, which makes it
 > difficult to thoroughly assess

 ### Recommendations